mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 Prior distributions for lapse rate and guessing rate
 ----------------------------------------------------

-In the models about psychometric there were two parameters that can directly be interpreted as probabilities for certain events to occur.
+In the models about psychometric data there were two parameters that can directly be interpreted as probabilities for certain events to occur.

 * The lapse rate :math:`\lambda` can be interpreted as the probability that  an observer misses the stimulus and thus gives a response based only on guessing

 * The guessing rate :math:`\gamma` can be interpreted as the probability that an observer gets the stimulus right without having seen it.